If you are not yet into gravel biking, there is a good chance that you soon will be.

 Cannondale has a broad lineup of gravel bikes, and their expansive Topstone lineup includes a model that we really like, especially at the entry-level.
 The Topstone Sora combines a lot of what we like in a gravel bike, and if you aren’t looking to do ultra gravel races or feel the need to be a purist gear junkie, the Sora might be the perfect way to get you out on the gravel.

 It features an aluminum alloy frame with a carbon fork, giving it a good, solid feel on gravel.
 The component groupset is largely Shimano (Sora), with many of Cannondale’s proprietary parts like the saddle, bars, seatpost, and stem.

 The Sora’s geometry is decidedly comfortable.
 If you want your gravel bike to be borderline cyclocross, this might be too relaxed.
 But for most riders, this will allow them to get in a comfortable posture and cruise for a long time on a variety of surfaces.

 Cannondale put the RD 2.0 mavic wheels on the Sora, a wheel they like to put on lots of their sub-$3,000 bikes.
 While they are good wheels, they aren’t anything that will get gear junkies excited, but they work well.
 It is a component you can always something that is a bit more “built for purpose” for gravel later on, but for many they will do just fine for the long haul.

 Cannondale ships the Sora with a good, all-around Riddler 37mm tire, an all-purpose tire that can handle solid flats along with rough or loose surfaces well.
+This bike probably isn’t the one you want for a rugged, frame-ripping backcountry gravel race, but for exploring most gravel roads and trails it will be just what you need.
 You can find the Topstone here.

 Which tires should I use on my gravel bike?